 Synergy is defined as the interaction of two or more agents so that their combined effect is greater than the sum of their individual effects.
 A strong synergistic effect between CF-301 and several standard-of-care antibiotics, including daptomycin, vancomycin and oxacillin, has been demonstrated in preclinical studies.

-In order to take advantage of this strong synergistic effect, we intend to conduct clinical trials and eventually seek approval for CF-301 in combination with standard-of-care antibiotics for the treatment of Staph aureus bacteremia.
-We intend to use of CF-301 in combination with, rather than as a replacement for, standard-of-care antibiotics, which we expect will provide better outcomes for patients.
+In order to take advantage of this strong synergistic effect, we intend to conduct clinical trials and eventually seek approval for CF-301 in addition to standard-of-care antibiotics for the treatment of Staph aureus bacteremia.
+We intend to use of CF-301 in addition to, rather than as a replacement for, standard-of-care antibiotics, which we expect will provide better outcomes for patients.

 CF-301 is a lysin being studied for the treatment of Staph aureus bacteremia, including endocarditis, caused by MRSA or MSSA.View CF-301 »